gcallah/hambone/chaps/chap2.md

 Claude gives Winthrop a puzzled look.
 "How she the problem?"

 "Well, sir, it seem your boy Hampton done fall hard for her.
-And I told her to pay him no mind.
-Cause, you know, the whole thing don't make no sense.
-But he apparently taking her rejection pretty hard, and I do believe that why he acting so strange.
 She sent me this text that Hampton sent her...
 So let me read it to y'all."

 Winthrop takes his smartphone out of his pocket and lifts it with a flourish before his face.
 He clears his throat, and begins reading:

-"You know you like heaven to me, the most beautiful woman I ever seen, and I just wanna lay my head on your ebony bosom..."
-There's more, but y'all get the idea.
+"You know you like heaven to me, the most beautiful woman I ever seen, and I just wanna lay my head on your ebony breasts..."

+Gertie: "Is there more like that?"

+"Yeah, he wrote her some rap lyrics or something:

+"My love burns like a flaming star
+Brighter even than the sun at noon
+I ain't lying about what you are
+You're the notes that make my tune"

+Claude asks him, "So what she doing about all this?"

+"You know I'm loyal to y'all, right?"

+"I never doubted it."

+"Well then you know I didn't treat this as no game of craps or gin rummy.
+I ain't playing bunco here!"

+Gertie makes a face like she just bit into a lemon.
+"What the hell you talking about Winnie?"

+"What I trying to say is course I went and talk to her.
+And I told her to pay him no mind.
+Cause, you know, the whole thing don't make no sense.
+But he apparently taking her rejection pretty hard, and I do believe that why he acting so strange."

+Claude looks at Gertie.
+"You think this possible?"

+"Yeah, the boy always got his damn head in the clouds."

+"So how we gonna find out for sure?"

+Winthrop strokes his grizzled chin for a moment, and then sticks his index finger up in the air.
+"What about this?
+You know Hampton like to go in the bar and get a beer in the afternoon?"

+"Yeah, he does."

+"Well, I have my daughter go in to meet him there, and we can hang out in the back room and see what happen."

+Claude nods.
+"Yeah, that a plan."

+Gertie gestures at the office window.
+"And speak of the devil."

+Hampton is meandering down the sidewalk on the opposite side of the street, earbuds on, singing something to himself.

+Winthrop tells Claude and Gertie, "Go into the back office, and I'll call Hampton in."

+Claude says, "Yeah, why not?
+Come on, Gertie."

+Once they're out of the main room, Winthrop gets up, opens the door of the office, and calls across the street to Hampton.

+"Yo Hampton, what up?
+Come on in and relax for a bit."

+Hampton looks quizzical, but walks nevertheless across the street and into the office.

+Winthrop tells him, "Take a seat, my brother," and sits back down himself.

+He looks at Hampton with the most concern he can muster, and asks, "Now you know, I always got your best interest at heart?"

+"Yeah, as a pimp, you alright!"

+"A pimp?
+I ain't no pimp."

+"Then I only wish she was honest as a pimp."

+"Honest?"

+"In this old rotten world, ain't one man in ten thousand be honest."

+"True dat."

+"Ain't you got a daughter?"

+Winthrop's eyes widen, and he shakes his head.

+"Yeah, I think you know I got a daughter."

+"You gotta keep her close at home.
+Otherwise some gangster come along and knock her up."

+[Insert madness with method here.]

+The office door opens, and Thaddeus and Alastair re-enter.

+Thaddeus says, "Yo, Hampton, we been looking all over town for you."

+Alastair looks at Winthrop and says, "Hey Winthrop, we gotta have a word with our boy here.
+You alright leaving us alone for a bit?"

+"Sure thing."

+Winthrop gets up and leaves the office.

+Thaddeus and Alastair remain standing in front of Hampton.
+He asks them, "What up my brothers?"

+Thaddeus answers, "Yeah, we doing OK.
+Not too up and not too down."

+Alastair adds, "We ain't on the top of the world, but we ain't on the bottom neither."